 The one-hour webinars will take place on Zoom.
 Speakers will give a 30-45 minute presentation, followed by 15 minutes of moderated Q&A. Questions will be selected by the moderator from those submitted via Zoom chat.

-Enhancing Teaching in Higher Education: the Role of Cultural Capital
+Enhancing Teaching in the International Context: the Role of Cultural Capital

 - Wednesday 2 December 2pm GMT / 9am JA time/ 10am EC time